JungKoo Kang

 What experiences did you have when you immigrated to America?

 I suffered through many difficult times when I first came.
 In 1975, I had brought my three kids, who were 2, 4, and 7 years old at the time, and there weren’t many apartments that would accept me.
 Since there wasn’t a lot of work, I gained some experience working at a needle production factory.
-Then I ran my own factory and started my own clothing business in downtown Los Angeles.
+Then I ran my own factory and started a clothing business in downtown Los Angeles.

 Where did you first immigrate to in America?

-When I first came to America, I had a relative who lived in Kansas, so I went there but couldn’t find any work.
+When I first came to America, I had a relative who lived in Kansas, so I went there, but I couldn’t find any work.
 I considered going back to Korea, but the only way there was to take a flight from L.A.
 So I came to L.A. and met a friend while I was here [in Los Angeles], who then helped me find an apartment and taught me a bit about American culture.

 When you first immigrated to America, was it hard to adapt to the American culture and language?